 As the product is the item being sold to the customer, the thing that will bring in money, its features and design need careful consideration.
 Whether the firm is manufacturing the product or purchasing the product for resale, they need to determine what product features will appeal to their target market.
 When an organisation is considering introducing a product into a market, they should ask themselves the following questions:

 There are lots of different pricing strategies but every strategy must cover at least your costs unless the price is being used to attract customers to the business (loss leader pricing).
 A product is only worth as much as people are prepared to pay for it.
-The amout your target market are prepared to pay for your products/services depends on product features and the target market's budget.
+The amount your target market are prepared to pay for your products/services depends on product features and the target market's budget.
 You will also need to consider competitor pricing and factors within your marketing environment.
-Effective pricing involves balancing several factors, to find out more about pricing including example pricing strategies click here.

 The Place element of the marketing place is about where the product is made, where is it stored and how is it transported to the customer.
 The place for each of these things should ensure that the product gets to the right place at the right time without damage or loss.
 The ideal place will be